 2 Academic Coaches

 With ongoing partnerships GASP and the Penn State Master Gardener program, the outdoor spaces around the school showcase native species of plants and trees, and the current air quality index is measured and broadcast each day on the school’s flagpole.
-The heart of the ECS Upper School is located in the newly renovated Cafe, a place where students and adults meet, break bread, have a conversation or simply have a restful break throughout the day.
+The heart of the ECS Intermediate School is located in the newly renovated Cafe, a place where students and adults meet, break bread, have a conversation or simply have a restful break throughout the day.

 828 Milton Street